 Reasonable Accommodation: If you have a special need that may necessitate accommodations in the application or interview process, please contact Tonya Scott at 701.551.6136 or email firstname.lastname@example.org.

 Open Positions at Plains Art Museum

-The Teaching Artist position works in a team format to provide gallery and studio experiences for Fargo School District (FPS) students and others in the Museum and the Katherine Kilbourne Burgum Center for Creativity.
-The position requires the ability to engage diverse learners with viewing and analyzing art and a commitment to fostering creative thinking and expression through artistic practice.
-Teaching Artists will be required to work cohesively as a team to provide excellent learning experiences for all students.
-As a representative of the Museum to our audiences, the Teaching Artist must project professionalism and be committed to providing excellent services for our visitors.
+Plains Art Museum Teaching Artists provide gallery and studio experiences for school-age students and others at Plains Art Museum, the Center for Creativity, and throughout the community.
+This position requires the ability to engage diverse learners with viewing and discussing art and a commitment to fostering creative thinking and expression through artistic practice.
+Teaching Artists will be required to work with others in a team-based setting to provide excellent learning experiences for all students.
+As a representative of the Museum to diverse audiences, the Teaching Artist must project professionalism and be committed to providing excellent customer service.
 This is an on-call position, with schedules varying from month to month.
 Session schedules include but are not limited to mornings, afternoons, and/or evenings throughout the week and weekends.
 Limited travel may be required for outreach experiences.
 Application review will begin on December 9th.
 Please send cover letter, resume, and application to email@example.com or 704 1st Ave N Fargo, ND 58102.

 Open Positions at Our Gaming Sites

 Blackjack Dealer: Full and Part Time at Blue Wolf Casino & King Pin Casino